Attendance And Punctuality

 What happens if your child is persistently late for school?

 Students must be in school by 8.30am each morning and must be in their registration form groups no later than 8.35am.
+The school gate closes at 8.30am sharp.
 Registers will remain open until 9.05am.

 Please contact the school's Attendance Officer, or the appropriate Head of Year, if you have concerns regarding your child’s attendance or want to discuss your particular situation.